BAP Pisco (AMP-156): Design and planning

-The design of the Pisco was carried out by South Korea's Daesun Shipbuilding & Engineering Co., Ltd. in collaboration with Peru's state owned shipyard, SIMA.
+The design of the Pisco was carried out by South Korea's Daesun Shipbuilding & Engineering Co., Ltd. in collaboration with Peru's state-owned shipyard, SIMA.
 It is a Makassar-class landing platform dock, with the class originally being developed in the early-2000s for the Indonesian Navy.

-The Peruvian Ministry of Defense a memorandum on 10 April 2012 for two Makassar-class LPDs and in early-2013, Peru paid a contract of $60 million to construct the Pisco, the first of the two LPDs designated for the Peruvian Navy.
+When the Peruvian Ministry of Defense released a memorandum on 10 April 2012 for two Makassar-class LPDs and in early 2013, Peru paid a contract of $60 million to construct the Pisco, the first of the two LPDs designated for the Peruvian Navy.
 The Pisco would then be constructed in Peru by SIMA with the continued cooperation from Daesun Shipbuilding & Marine Engineering.

-Piscos design includes accommodation of 157 crew members and up to 400 marines.
-The well deck can handle two 23-meter Landing Craft Vehicle Personnel while an additional cargo deck in the ship can hold up to 14 LAV II vehicles, which Peru had recently acquired from Canada in mid-2016.
+Piscos design includes the accommodation of 157 crew members and up to 400 marines.
+The well deck can handle two 23-meter Landing Craft Vehicle Personnel, while an additional cargo deck in the ship can hold up to 14 LAV II vehicles, which Peru acquired from Canada in mid-2016.

-The flight deck of the Pisco has the capability to hold two Sikorsky SH-3 Sea King helicopters of the Peruvian Naval Aviation while an incorporated hangar can store an additional helicopter.
+The flight deck of the Pisco has the capability of holding two Sikorsky SH-3 Sea King helicopters of the Peruvian Naval Aviation, while an incorporated hangar can store an additional helicopter.
 The ship uses a roll-on/roll-off system, and can reportedly transport 450 troops for up to 30 days.